Managing Technical Debt with Data-Driven Analysis

-The Department of Defense (DoD) must constantly manage the dual challenges of budget constraints and the need to accelerate capability delivery.
+The U.S. Department of Defense (DoD) must constantly manage the dual challenges of budget constraints and the need to accelerate capability delivery.
 These challenges have encouraged the DoD to adopt incremental approaches to software development and to shift from the acquisition of new systems to the more cost-effective evolution and sustainment of existing systems.
 In this context, accumulated design and implementation decisions made for expediency, in the absence of structural quality requirements or without due consideration for sustainment and evolution, often result in systems that become prohibitively expensive to maintain or extend.
 In other words, these systems have a lot of technical debt.

 Current tools for quantifying debt focus primarily on code quality and implementation decisions, such as complexity and cyclicity metrics.
 Our research has shown that key contributors to technical debt are design and architectural decisions that are not managed in terms of their consequences for system quality and rework.
 Existing tools cannot detect technical debt that results from design and architectural decisions.
 Moreover, the DoD and industry have started to invest heavily in model-driven and compositional software development approaches that existing technical debt identification techniques do not address.
 These types of debt are harder to recognize and occur earlier in system development, so the consequences can accrue for longer periods of time before they become visible.